kissmetrics/km-support/_posts/2010-01-05-using-dev-tools.md

 Referring to the screenshot, there are some things to note:

 * `Status Code: 200 OK`.
 That means our tracking server received the event just fine, and you can consider this event as successfully triggered.
-Then it's just a matter of time (about 2-5 hours) to allow our servers to process these recently-fired events for reporting everywhere else in our application.
+Then it's just a matter of time (up to 30 minutes) to allow our servers to process these recently-fired events for reporting everywhere else in our application.
 * There's a group of information called `Query String Parameters`.
 Again, these refer to our API specifications, and it's straightforward to understand what these mean:
   - `_n`: View Sign Up Page (name of the event being recorded)
   - `_k`: the API key